pydio/pydio-doc-admin-guide/7_miscellaneous/6_advanced_configurations.md

-This article will introduce some of the advanced configuration that you can modify on Cells.
+This article will introduce you to some of the advanced configurations that you can apply on your Cells instance.

+> Beware, those settings are to be handled with care.

 First and foremost make sure to enable the **Advanced Parameters** (see the following screenshot).